 Les Grands Bois Red Trio

 Three superb winter red wines from a Rhone producer who is not just a favourite of ours but also of famed Robert Parked (Wine Advocate) and Jancis Robinson.
 The road to Les Grands Bois was literally pointed out to us by the bistro owner in the village of Cairanne when we ate and drank there some years ago.
 Try all three and enjoy the youthful Trois Soeurs through to the complex and ageworthy Rasteau Cuvée Marc (named after the owner, he is rightly proud to put his name to it).
-A modest saving to encourage you to enjoy the mixed case and all three wines.
 Let us know what you think.